menu

 Demographics

-The education level of Simms citizens is a little higher than the average for US cities and towns: 23.21% of adults in Simms have at least a bachelor's degree.
+The citizens of Simms are slightly better educated than the national average of 21.84% for all cities and towns, with 23.21% of adults in Simms having a bachelor's degree or advanced degree.

 The people who call Simms home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Simms residents report their race to be White, followed by Native American.
 Important ancestries of people in Simms include Scottish, English, German, Irish, and Dutch.